 COMBINE: Next, combine the boiled eggs, sour cream, mayonnaise, onion, pickle, garlic powder, and celery salt.
 Add the potatoes.

-CHILL: Chill the potato salad in the refrigerator for at least two hours or overnight before serving.
+CHILL: Chill the creamy potato salad in the refrigerator for at least two hours or overnight before serving.

 SERVE: Serve cold and enjoy!